A Black seventh-grader played with a toy gun during a virtual class. His school called the police.

 When officers arrived at Elliott’s home, her husband, Curtis, let them in.
 They explained to Isaiah that if he brought a toy gun to school, they could file criminal charges.

-But when Isaiah’s father viewed body-camera footage of the tape from his son’s class, he said it only showed Isaiah sitting on the couch, moving the green toy gun from one side to the other — not waving it as the teacher alleged.
+But when Isaiah’s father viewed body camera footage of the tape from his son’s class, he said it only showed Isaiah sitting on the couch, moving the green toy gun from one side to the other — not waving it as the teacher alleged.

 Over the following few days, Elliott and her husband spoke with the school’s principal and vice principal, as well as a district superintendent.
 They would not budge on Isaiah’s suspension and disciplinary record.

-“I said, ‘Black children cannot have that sort of thing on their record.
+“I said: ‘Black children cannot have that sort of thing on their record.
 You are reducing his chances at success,’” Elliott said she told school administrators.

 She also questioned why the school called the police before notifying her and her husband.
 Elliott said that the vice principal said their son’s safety was the school’s top priority.
 But Elliott argued that calling the police actually put Isaiah’s life at risk, noting that he is the same age as Tamir Rice, who was shot and killed in 2014 by police in Cleveland while holding a BB gun.

 Isaiah was traumatized by the experience, she said.
 “He was in tears when the police came,” Elliott said.
 “He was very scared.
-He said, ‘Mommy I had butterflies in my stomach.
-I was scared and thought I was going to jail.’"
+He said: ‘Mommy I had butterflies in my stomach.
+I was scared and thought I was going to jail.’”

 Elliott also criticized the school for recording the students in class.
 She said the school didn’t get permission from parents.